- How is malignant mesothelioma treated?

 Mesothelioma is often hard to treat because it typically does not grow as a single tumor mass.
 It tends to spread along nearby surfaces, nerves, and blood vessels.
 This often makes it very hard to get rid of it completely with surgery and/or radiation.

-Before deciding on a treatment plan, it’s very important to have an idea of the likely benefits and possible risks.
+Before deciding on a treatment plan, it’s very important to have an idea of its likely benefits and possible risks.
 You will probably have many questions about the treatment options suggested.
-Mesotheliomas are rare, so if time permits it is often a good idea to seek a second opinion from a doctor who has a lot of experience in treating people with these cancers.
-A second opinion can provide you with more information and help you feel more confident about the treatment plan that you choose.
+Mesotheliomas are rare, so if time permits it is often a good idea to get a second opinion from a doctor who has a lot of experience in treating people with these cancers.
+A second opinion can give you more information and help you feel more confident about the treatment plan you choose.

 The next few sections describe the types of treatments used for mesotheliomas.
 This is followed by a discussion of the most common treatments used, based on the extent of the disease.